Azure/kubeflow-labs/7-hyperparam-sweep/README.md

 Just as distributed training, automated hyperparameter sweep is barely used in many organizations.
 The reasons are similar: It takes a lot of resources, or time, to run more than a couple training for the same model.
   * Either you run different hypothesis in parallel, which will likely requires a lot of resources and VMs.
 These VMs need to be managed by someone, the model need to be deployed, logs and checkpoints have to be gathered etc.
-  * Or you run everything sequentially on a few number of VMs, which takes a lot of time before being able to compare result
+  * Or you run everything sequentially on a small number of VMs, which takes a lot of time before being able to compare results.

 So in practice most people manually fine-tune their hyperparameters through a few runs and pick a winner.